 |Location:||Lausanne - Switzerland|

-The Institute of Microengineering in the School of Engineering is soliciting applications for a faculty position at the level of tenure track Assistant Professor in Integrated Transducers.
+The School of Engineering invites applications for a faculty position at the level of a tenure track Assistant Professor in Bio/Medical Instrumentation.

-Applications should include a cover letter with a statement of motivation, curriculum vitae, list of publications and patents, and concise statements of research and teaching interests.
+Applications should include a cover letter with a statement of motivation, curriculum vitae, list of publications, and concise statements of research and teaching interests.
 Applicants should also provide the names and addresses of 3 to 5 referees.
 Applications must be uploaded in PDF format to the recruitment web site:

 Enquires may be addressed to: